google-deepmind/trfl/docs/trfl.md

 gradients w.r.t the baseline relative to the policy gradient, i.e. d(loss) / d(baseline) = baseline_cost * (n_step_return - baseline)`.

-This class is designed for batches of sequences of data.
+This function is designed for batches of sequences of data.
 Tensors are assumed to be time major (i.e. the outermost dimension is time, the second outermost dimension is the batch dimension).
 We denote the sequence length in the shapes of the arguments with the variable `T`, the batch size with the